American Artist Chris Jenkins.

 You will find my work in publications, on checks, and other items.
 My painting of a Lehigh Valley Alco Century unit

 was published as a picture puzzle and is available on line from several sources.
 One of my paintings was included in an article in the February 2016 edition of Railfan & Railroad Magazine, and another was published as the front cover of the second quarter 2016 edition of the The Keystone magazine, published by the Pennsylvania Railroad Technical and Historical Society.
 The Erie Lackawanna Historical Society published my painting Super Power at Scranton as the back cover of the 4th quarter 2011 issue of their publication, The Diamond.
 Several of my paintings appeared in articles in the November 2011 and January 2012 editions of American Art Collector Magazine.
 You will find my advertisement in the recent issues of Classic Trains Magazine.

 Painting ships, trains or airplanes requires several elements, including accurate proportions, extensive use of perspective, and enough detail to make the subject convincing, but not cluttered.
 The setting should be accurate, and extensive research is often required.

-I usually begin a painting by making pencil sketches of the subject from different angles.
+I usually begin an oil painting by making pencil sketches of the subject from different angles.
 Once I am confident that I have a sound plan, I create a more detailed sketch, and add appropriate shading with a range of pencils.